SleeplessByte/media-types-ruby/README.md

 ### Overview & Rationale

-If the MediaTypes you create enforce a specification you _do not expect them to_ it will cause problems that will be very difficult to fix, as other code which utilises your MediaType would break when you change the specification.
+If the MediaTypes you create enforce a specification you _do not expect them to_, it will cause problems that will be very difficult to fix, as other code, which utilises your MediaType, would break when you change the specification.
+This is because the faulty MediaType definition will start to make other code dependent on the specification it defined.

-The faulty MediaType definition will start to depend on it.
-For example,Consider what would happen if you release a MediaType which defines an attribute `foo` to be a `string`, and run a server which enforces such a specification.
-Later, you realise you _actually_ wanted `foo` to be `Numeric`, What can you do?
+For example, consider what would happen if you release a MediaType which defines an attribute `foo` to be a `String`, and run a server which define such a specification.
+Later, you realise you _actually_ wanted `foo` to be `Numeric`.
+What can you do?

-Well, during this time, your users started to write code which conformed to the specification outlined by the faulty MediaType.
+Well, during this time, other people started to write code which conformed to the specification defined by the faulty MediaType.
 So, it's going to be extremely difficult to revert your mistake.

-For this reason,it is vital that when using this library, your MediaTypes enforce the _correct_ specification, as the rules they enforce will significantly impact code elsewhere in your codebase.
-To this end, we provide you with a few avenues to check whether MediaTypes enforce the specifications you actually intend by checking examples of JSON you expect to be compliant/non-compliant with the specifications you design.
+For this reason, it is vital that, when using this library, your MediaTypes define the _correct_ specification.

+To this end, we provide you with a few avenues to check whether MediaTypes define the specifications you actually intend by checking examples of JSON you expect to be compliant/non-compliant with the MediaType definitions you write out.

 These are as follows:

-1. The library provides you with [two methods](README.md#media-type-checking-in-test-suites) (`assert_pass` and `assert_fail`), which allow specifying JSON fixtures that are expected to be compliant (`assert_pass`) or non-compliant (`assert_fail`).
+1. The library provides [two methods](README.md#media-type-checking-in-test-suites) (`assert_pass` and `assert_fail`), which allow specifying JSON fixtures that are compliant (`assert_pass`) or non-compliant (`assert_fail`).

-2. The library provides you with a way to validate those fixtures with the [`assert_mediatype_specification`](README.md#media-type-checking-in-test-suites) method.
+2. The library provides a way to validate those fixtures against the MediaType specification with the [`assert_mediatype_specification`](README.md#media-type-checking-in-test-suites) method.

-3. The library automatically performs a MediaType's checks defined by (1) the first time it is validated, and throw an error if any fail.
+3. The library automatically performs a MediaType's checks defined by (1) the first time an object is validated against the MediaType, and throws an error if any of the checks fail.

-4. The library provides you with a way to run the checks carried out by (3) on load, using the method [`assert_sane!`](README.md#validation-checks) so that your server will not run should any of the checks show a MediaType in your code is faulty.
+4. The library provides a way to run the checks carried out by (3) on load, using the method [`assert_sane!`](README.md#validation-checks) so that an application will not run if any of the MediaType's checks don't pass.

-These four options are examined in more detail below.
+These four options are examined in detail below.

-### Media Type Checking in Test Suites
+### MediaType Checking in Test Suites

 The library provides the `assert_mediatype_specification` method, which allows running the checks for a particular `MediaType` within Minitest with `assert_pass` and `assert_fail`.
-In order to use `assert_mediatype_specification`, include the following module in your `Minitest::Runnable` class:
+In order to use `assert_mediatype_specification`, include the following module in the test class (e.g. `Minitest::Runnable`):

 ```ruby
 include MediaTypes::Assertions
 ```
+If you are using Minitest you can make `assert_mediatype` available by calling `include MediaTypes::Assertions`.

 The example below demonstrates how to use `assert_pass` and `assert_fail` within a MediaType, and how to use the `assert_mediatype` method in MiniTest tests to validate them.